EpsAvlc/EpsAvlc.github.io/about.md

 -------------------------

-I am a student of School of Mechanical Engineering and Automation in Harbin Institute of Technology, Shenzhen and a member of NRSL group, led by associate professor Hao-Yao Chen.
+I am a student of School of Mechanical Engineering and Automation in Harbin Institute of Technology, Shenzhen and a member of NRSL group, led by professor Hao-Yao Chen.

 ## Biography